microsoft/vscode-docs/docs/java/java-spring-boot.md

 * [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)
 * [Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=pivotal.vscode-boot-dev-pack)

-<a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Extension Pack for Java</a>
+<a class="install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Extension Pack for Java</a>

-<a class="tutorial-install-extension-btn" href="vscode:extension/pivotal.vscode-boot-dev-pack">Install the Spring Boot Extension Pack</a>
+<a class="install-extension-btn" href="vscode:extension/pivotal.vscode-boot-dev-pack">Install the Spring Boot Extension Pack</a>

 >**Note**: More information about how to get started can be found at [Getting Started with Java](/docs/java/java-tutorial.md) tutorial.